andreashagntum/RoutingCovering_Instances/README.md

 ## Lower and Upper Bounds

 The `Lower and upper bounds/` directory contains one CSV file per instance set, reporting the best known lower and upper bounds for each instance.
-A bound value of `0` indicates that no information for the respective bound type was available at the time of writing.
+A bound value of `0` (lower bounds) or `1E+10` (upper bounds) or indicates that no information for the respective bound type was available at the time of writing.
 Sources are as described in the per-instance-set sections above.

 ---